qrwteyrutiyoup/ryzen-stabilizator/README.md

 # Ryzen Stabilizator Tabajara

-Simple Go program to enable/disable C6 C-state, processor boosting, address space layout randoization (ASLR) and the Power Supply Idle Control workaround on an AMD Ryzen processor, in order to help with the infamous "MCE-random-reboots-while-idle" issue.
+Simple Go program to enable/disable C6 C-state, processor boosting, address space layout randomization (ASLR) and the Power Supply Idle Control workaround on an AMD Ryzen processor, in order to help with the infamous "MCE-random-reboots-while-idle" issue.

 Code licensed under Apache License 2.0.